bens-schreiber/daily_wallpaper_mac/README.md

 # Bing Daily Wallpaper for Mac
 The mac App Store used to have a good app for Bing Daily Wallpaper, but whoever made it decided to watermark every the wallpaper with their logo, and then began putting weird AI generated images in.
-Because they suck, I made this incredibly simple script.
+They suck.

-It simply calls the Bing API that the windows app uses, and sets the wallpaper.
+This script calls Bing API that the windows app uses, and sets the wallpaper.
 It also grabs the copyright info, and date.
-Provided is a simple bash script that you can use to see the copyright info and date.
+Also provided is a simple bash script that you can use to see the copyright info and date.

 The script is intended to be ran with cron.